sebastianklassmann/musicai_st20/README.md

 # musicai_st20
-Repo for our music and AI summer course
+Repo for our music and AI summer course (Tuesdays, 10:00)